 AidChild’s Café & Gallery

-As much as 70% of the A.L.I. budget is covered by the businesses under their corporate label, including AidChild’s Café and Gallery, located where a highway crossed the equator line in Kayabwe, Uganda.
-Planeterra has partnered with A.L.I. and has given them a grant to upgrade their kitchen, which struggles to meet the needs of the busy café.
-A grant has also been provided to provide training to the nine staff members working at the café and gallery.
+As much as 70% of the A.L.I. budget is covered by the businesses under their corporate label, including AidChild’s Café and Gallery, located where a highway crosses the equator line in Kayabwe, Uganda.
+Planeterra has partnered with A.L.I. and provided them with a grant to upgrade their kitchen, which once struggled to meet the needs of the busy café.
+A grant has also been given to provide training to the nine staff members working at the café and gallery.

-G Adventures now brings travellers to have a meal at AidChild’s Café and Gallery, supporting the charity’s sustainable business so that more funds can be channeled towards A.L.I.’s important new models of care.
+Planeterra connected the café with travellers from their tourism industry partners, where they have a meal at AidChild’s Café and Gallery, supporting the charity’s sustainable business so that more funds can be channelled towards A.L.I.’s innovative new models of care.